Outreach programme FAQs

 Our outreach programmes are designed to support young people from under-represented groups access STEM degrees at universities like Imperial.

 You must attend a state (non-fee paying) school in the United Kingdom to be eligible for our programmes.
-If you attend an independent school, you may be eligible if you receive a full bursary or scholarship that covers your fees.

 Can I apply for the programme if I do not meet the academic criteria?